What forms of collective actions are permitted in this jurisdiction and under what authority?

-- Mediation: A mediation procedure was introduced in 2014 between the applicant consumer association and the company.
-The resulting mediation agreement will be presented to the judge who, after confirming that it is in accordance with the consumers’ interests, will declare the agreement fully enforceable.
+- Mediation: A procedure was introduced in 2014 under which the applicant consumer association and the company undertake mediation to determine settlement of the action.
+The resulting agreement will be presented to the judge who, after confirming that it is in accordance with the consumers’ interests, will declare the agreement fully enforceable.
 The 2016 Law also allows authorised associations to participate in mediation.

 How are such actions funded?